2480258/FiveMinCrawler/GUIDE.md

 ## Parser Composition

-- Global Condition: Request doesn't match with this regex will not be downloaded.
+- Global Condition: Request doesn't match with this regex will not be downloaded. _(essential)_

 ```json
 "bookName": "Debug",